csgo-codes/csgoempire-promo-code/README.md

 Enter the code CSMAX on your first login to unlock a free case and bonus coins.

 ### What is the CSGOEmpire Casino Promo Code for 2025?
-The current verified working code is top100list.
+The current verified working code is CSMAX.

 ### Does CSGOEmpire offer free spins?
 No traditional spins, but free cases and rain events act as random reward features.